eam-00/Linux-Notes/Misc/notes.md

 ## tmpfs on /etc/fstab

-Setup tmpfs for /tmp and other flags for /
+Setup tmpfs for /tmp and other flags for / - Useful for SSD drives

      # <file system>						<mount point>	<type>	<options>				<dump>	<pass>